center-for-threat-informed-defense/defending-ot-with-attack/docs/exercise.rst

 The exercise was conducted using the Defending OT with ATT&CK `reference architecture <./architecture.rst>`_.
 This reference architecture is depicted in the image below.
 Exercise participants assumed the role of cybersecurity experts for an organization with a technical environment similar to the hacked power plant infrastructure.
-Red boxes are used to indicate assets impacted during the campaign.
+Assets impacted during the campaign are outlined with red boxes.

 .. image:: ./_static/exercise.png